wp-plugins/fiat-alert-bar/readme.txt

 = How do I remove the alert? =

-Delete the alert in the WordPress dashboard.
+Change the alert's status to "draft" or delete the alert.

 = I can't get the alerts to go away! =

-You must delete all alerts that you have created so that no alert will be shown.
+You must either change each alert's status to "draft" and/or delete all the alerts so that no alert will be shown.

 = What if I create multiple alerts? =